Beats Studio3 Review

-The Beats Studio3 are priced to be the best headphones on the market.
+The Studio3 headphones are priced to be one of the best on the market.
 Unfortunately, though they are quite good, they fall well short of this mark.
-If you want the best headphones available, you should check out the Bose QuietComfort 35 II.

-The Studio3 earned a score of 7 out of 10 in our noise isolation testing.
-This was the lowest score we awarded to any model with active noise cancellation, and is on par with the performance of the $70 TaoTronics TT-BH22US.
-With this level of isolation most low to medium volume nose are blocked out, but some muffled speaking sounds and loud noises are able to make their way through.
-This again falls well short of the Bose, which can block out all but the loudest sounds.
+The Studio3 earned one of the lowest scores we awarded to any model with active noise cancellation.
+With this isolation level, most low to medium volume noise is blocked out, but some muffled speaking sounds and loud noises can make their way through.
+This again falls well short of the top noise cancelling headphones.

-Here again the Studio3 struggles a bit when compared to the Bose, picking up just a 5 out of 10 compared to the Bose's 9.
-The Studio3 has round ear cups and slightly less padding than the Bose.
-This means that even average sized ears will likely experience a bit of scrunching when wearing these headphones.
+Here again, the Studio3 struggles a bit.
+The Studio3 has round ear cups and slightly less padding than the overly comfortable Bose models.
+This means that even average-sized ears will likely experience a bit of scrunching when wearing these headphones.
 The Bose has a lot more padding and a more anatomical shape that accepts even large ears.

-The Beats Studio3 comes with the sturdiest case of all the models we tested, and fold down quite small.
-The headhpones are slightly on the heavy side at 9.1 ounces, but overall they are very portable, earning a score of 8 out of 10.
+The Studio3 comes with the sturdiest case of all the models we tested and folds down quite small.
+The headphones are slightly on the heavy side at 9.1 ounces, but overall they are very portable.

 Should You Buy the Studio 3?